microchip-pic-avr-solutions/ethernet-lan9250/tool-github-deploy/tool-github-deploy.md

         -def, --deploy_excludes_files         (deploy: argument type String [Regex supported], This argument is used to exclude specified files from deployment. (comma separate, e.g. -def="build, dist, config/*.fmpp"))
         -dec, --deploy_excludes_files_commit  (deploy: argument type String, This argument is used to provide the GitHub deploy excludes files commit)
         -dmfd, deploy_mandatory_files_check_disable (deploy: argument type Boolean, This argument is used to disable the mandatory files check required for deployment (default state is False))
+        -digt, --deploy_ignore_default_all_tags_push (deploy: argument type Boolean, This argument is used to disable the when there is no tag argument and default push all tags to GitHub (default state is False)

     Bitbucket tag creation arguments:
-        -bto, --bitbucket_tag_operation             (deploy:argument type Boolean, This argument is used to set the bitbucket tag operation (default state is False)
+        -bto, --bitbucket_tag_operation             (bitbucket: argument type Boolean, This argument is used to set the bitbucket tag operation (default state is False)
-        -bid, --bitbucket_user_id                   (Common: argument type String, This argument is used to provide the bitbucket user id)
+        -bid, --bitbucket_user_id                   (bitbucket: argument type String, This argument is used to provide the bitbucket user id)
-        -bpat, --bitbucket_personal_access_token    (Common: argument type String, This argument is used to provide the bitbucket personal access token)
+        -bpat, --bitbucket_personal_access_token    (bitbucket: argument type String, This argument is used to provide the bitbucket personal access token)
-        -bpn, --bitbucket_project_name              (Common: argument type String, This argument is used to provide the bitbucket project name)
+        -bpn, --bitbucket_project_name              (bitbucket: argument type String, This argument is used to provide the bitbucket project name)
-        -btv, --bitbucket_tag_name                  (Common: argument type String, This argument is used to provide the bitbucket tag name)
+        -btv, --bitbucket_tag_name                  (bitbucket: argument type String, This argument is used to provide the bitbucket tag name)
-        -bch, --bitbucket_commit_hash               (Common: argument type String, This argument is used to provide the bitbucket commit hash)
+        -bch, --bitbucket_commit_hash               (bitbucket: argument type String, This argument is used to provide the bitbucket commit hash)
-        -btd, --bitbucket_tag_description           (Common: argument type String, This argument is used to provide the bitbucket tag description)
+        -btd, --bitbucket_tag_description           (bitbucket: argument type String, This argument is used to provide the bitbucket tag description)

+    Validate GitHub deployment operation:
+        -vmf, --meta_data_file_path                 (validate: argument type String, This argument is used to provide the meta data file path)
+        -vjsf, --json_schema_file_path              (validate: argument type String, This argument is used to provide the json schema file path)
+        -vgrt, --github_release_tag                 (validate: argument type String, This argument is used to provide the GitHub release tag version)
+        -vgt, --github_tag                          (validate: argument type String, This argument is used to provide the GitHub tag version)

 ```

 ## Demonstrate how to run Github Deployment Tool on the local machine